openshift/training/beta-4-setup.md

 some options are needed to create the router:

     osadm router
+    F0223 11:50:57.985423    2610 router.go:143] Router "router" does not exist
+    (no service).
+Pass --create to install.

+So, go ahead and do what it says:

+    osadm router --create
-    Error: router could not be created; you must specify a .kubeconfig file path containing credentials for connecting the router to the master with --credentials
+    F0223 11:51:19.350154    2617 router.go:148] You must specify a .kubeconfig
+    file path containing credentials for connecting the router to the master with --credentials

 Just about every form of communication with OpenShift components is secured by SSL and uses various certificates and authentication methods.
-We set up our client config for the root user, but `osadm router` is asking us to supply credentials the *router* should use to contact the master.
+Even though we set up our `.kubeconfig` for the root user, `osadm router` is asking us what credentials the *router* should use to communicate.
+We also need to specify the router image, since the tooling defaults to upstream/origin:

     osadm router --dry-run \
     --credentials=/var/lib/openshift/openshift.local.certificates/openshift-router/.kubeconfig